 No, probably not.

-But, if you come to terms with the fact this teacher/mom life will always be full of challenges and as a result you will always be tired, you can find ways to get a handle on things at least part of the time.
-Here’s a few of my realizations since becoming a teachermom 5 years ago.
+But, if you come to terms with the fact this teacher/mom life will always be full of challenges and as a result, you will always be tired, you can find ways to get a handle on things at least part of the time.
+Here are a few of my realizations since becoming a teacher mom 8 years ago.

 Realization #1: There is no such thing as balance.
 I wish I could share the mind-blowing tip for shifting your schedule around that would result in chunks of free time to get it all done.
 Instead, I encourage your to shift your mindset.
 It’s less about teacher-mom balance and more about finding a rhythm.